 Allo-isoleucine, Blood Spot

-Evaluation of newborn screening samples that test positive for branched-chain amino acids elevations
+Evaluation of newborn screening specimens that test positive for branched-chain amino acids elevations

 Follow-up of patients with maple-syrup urine disease